-- Attend the annual School trainees' meeting in September of each year of your award and present a poster of your research in progress - Complete an annual monitoring form about your research and training and development - Complete a final report at the end of your award - Inform the School's Communications Officer when you have a publication (see section on NIHR communications policy).
+- Attend the annual School trainees' meeting in September of each year of your award and present your research in progress - Complete project reports twice a year of your research and training and development - Complete a final report at the end of your award - Inform the School's Communications Officer when you have a publication (see section on NIHR communications policy).
 All research resulting from your award must be correctly attributed to the School - If your circumstances change, for example, you plan to move to part-time, you are on extended sick leave, maternity leave, and the dates of your award need to be amended, you must inform the School's Senior Scientific Manager.
-ORCID An ORCiD number will soon become mandatory when applying for NIHR research funding.
-The School has introduced it across the School and all applicants are required to supply one when applying for funding.
+ORCiD An ORCiD number will soon become mandatory when applying for NIHR research funding.
+The School requires all applicants to supply one when applying for funding.
 The ORCID provides an identifier for individuals to use with their name as they engage in research, scholarship, and innovation activities.
 To find out more and to register please follow this link http://orcid.org/